transcriptaze/vpd/GUIDE.md

      -- or --

-   - Drag 'n drop a _.vpd_ file on to the user interface panels.
+   - Drag 'n drop a _.vpd_ file on to the panels design area of the user interface.

      -- or --

-   - Execute the `load project` command to open a file chooser dialog.
+   - Execute the `load project` command to open a file picker.

 2. To save a project to a _.vpd_ file: